5 Ways Workplace Wellness Program Providers Track Engagement

 3. Employee Net Promoter Score

-Although Net Promoter Scores were introduced to measure customer satisfaction, they can be adapted to measure employee engagement and health outcomes from wellness programs as well.
-By asking employees how likely they are to recommend a wellness program to a friend or colleague, it can give wellness companies a good understanding of how employees feel about a program’s effectiveness.
+Originally used to measure customer satisfaction, the Net Promoter Score can be adapted to assess employee engagement with wellness programs.
+By asking employees how likely they are to recommend the wellness program to a friend or colleague, companies can gauge perceived effectiveness.
+Responses are typically on a scale of 0 to 10, with scores categorized as follows:

 4. Employee Absenteeism Rate

-According to the American College of Occupational and Environmental Medicine, promoting a healthier workforce can improve productivity and workplace morale, and lead to reduced absenteeism and turnover.
-The Health Affairs Organization even cited that, for every dollar spent on wellness programs, absenteeism costs fall by about $2.73.
+One of the results of a healthier workforce is reduced absenteeism.
+According to the American College of Occupational and Environmental Medicine, promoting a healthier workforce can improve productivity and workplace morale, leading to reduced absenteeism and turnover.

 An International Foundation of Employee Benefit Plans survey found that out of all employers that offer and measure wellness efforts, more than half saw a decrease in absenteeism.
 If you’re finding that your wellness programs are not giving you the results expected, you can use pulse surveys and interviews to find out why.